mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 a scan code (loaded in their comm or on a disposable fob) to claim luggage from the carousels.
 Tags on the baggage will trigger a security alert if someone tries to remove it from the area without the code.
-‘Dumb’ grav pallets are available for a nominal fee (Cr5) to help visitors transport their baggage around the terminal.
+'Dumb' grav pallets are available for a nominal fee (Cr5) to help visitors transport their baggage around the terminal.
 The claim area will be filled with passengers when shuttles have recently arrived but may be almost empty in between landings.
 A security guard is always present to deter